AdamMeyers/The_Termolator/README.md

 	 are all about biology.
 For more information about the OANC, go to: http://www.anc.org/data/oanc/

    c) subdirectory: patent-test
-      command:	    $TERMOLATOR/run_termolator.sh foreground.list background.list .XML surgery True False 30000 5000 $TERMOLATOR false
+      command:	    $TERMOLATOR/run_termolator.sh foreground.list background.list .XML surgery True False 30000 5000 $TERMOLATOR False False False

       -- This run should generate about 4700 terms.
-If False is changed to True, it will take an additional 1.5 hours, but  achieve better results.
+If False in field 6 is changed to True, it will take an additional 1.5 hours, but  achieve better results.

       -- These documents are taken from Google patents.
 We downloaded files and divided them by the US patent